symbol/symbol-docs/source/concepts/transaction.rst

     **Account Link**;;
     0x414C; :ref:`AccountKeyLinkTransaction <account-key-link-transaction>`; Delegate the account importance to a proxy account.
 Required for all accounts willing to activate delegated harvesting.
     0x424C; :ref:`NodeKeyLinkTransaction <node-key-link-transaction>`; Link an account with a public key used by TLS to create sessions.
-Required for node operators.
+Required for all accounts willing to activate delegated harvesting.
     **Aggregate**;;
     0x4141; :ref:`AggregateCompleteTransaction <aggregate-transaction>`; Send transactions in batches to different accounts.
     0x4241; :ref:`AggregateBondedTransaction <aggregate-transaction>`; Propose an arrangement of transactions between different accounts.